mistergjones/BugMuncher/README.md

 ## Approach Taken
 * Via pen and paper, wireframed a basic outline of key elements to be used and how positioned.
-* Also via pen and paper, constructed simple ER diagram.
+* Also via pen and paper, constructed simple ER diagram as part of it.
-* Functionalityi wise, ensure the server side database functionality operated well.
+* Functionality wise, ensure the server side database functionality operated well via PostGres and Ruby.
+* Ensured all routes are functional.
-* Then ensured that the client side presentation was reasonable.
+* Secondly, ensured that the client side presentation was reasonable.
-* Finally, introduced some client side Javascript to update graphs in real time via DOM manipulation.
+* Finally, introduced some client side Javascript to update graphs in real time via DOM manipulation and the use of chartjs CDN.

 ## Technologies Used